 The AMP for WP plugin mentioned above also works great with the Yoast SEO plugin in order to add your meta and OG tags for SEO and social purposes.
 See example below.

 New Relic Monitoring with Google AMP

-It is also important to note for customers using New Relic monitoring, which we also use here at Kinsta, that the Google AMP validator might fail due to a 3rd-party script error:
+It is also important to note for customers using New Relic monitoring (license required), that the Google AMP validator might fail due to a 3rd-party script error: